data-apis/array-api-strict/docs/index.md

    `Device("device1")` and `Device("device2")`.
 This allows testing of arrays on different devices, without the need for special hardware.
-   `x.device` is always a `Device` object, and `device` keywords to creation functions only accept these three device objects or `None`.
+   `x.device` is always a `Device` object, and `device` keywords to creation functions only accept the above three device objects or `None`.
 A future version of array-api-strict [may add support for a CuPy backend](https://github.com/data-apis/array-api-strict/issues/5) so that more significant device support can be tested.